manku777/Serverless-ETL-BI-on-AWS/README.md

 1. END POINTS are used to connect to RDS instance remotely, so make a note of it.
 So go to my SQL workbench or anything and click in "New Database Connection".
 End point shoudl be the host name while connecting, port will be 3306, also provide username and password.
+2. AWS Crawlers are used to connect to our datasources which can be csv, parquet etc and extracts the schema from it and populates the data catalog with the metadata from this file.
+In other term, it scan the sources, creates the table in DATA CATALOG which can be queried from Athena

 ## How to load data from LOCAL TO RDS